allbin/with-config/README.md

 ```

-### Example with default config and initial fetch
+### Example with default config, initial fetch and store integration
 ```
 import React from 'react';
 import withConfig from 'with-config';
+import withState from 'with-state';
 import default_config from './default_config.js';
 import SomeComponent from './components/SomeComponent';

+withConfig.addStore(withState);
 withConfig.setDefault(default_config);
 withConfig.getConfig().then((config) => {
     //Do something with config.
     //Such as configure ErrorReporting URLs etc.
 }).catch((err) => {
     //Fetch failed.
-The use will see the default error message
+The user will see the default error message
     //or optional ErrorComponent.
 });